BayezidMostafa/BayezidMostafa/README.md

 </div>

-<h4 align="center">JUNIOR WEB DEVELOPER || MERN STACK DEVELOPER</h4>
+<h4 align="center">FRONT-END DEVELOPER || MERN STACK DEVELOPER</h4>

 ### <div align="center">Hello there!
-As a MERN Stack, I developed myself.
-I have a good understanding of this technology.
-I have worked on several projects to hone my expertise in this MERN Stack development.
-I also have a year's worth of expertise with HTML5, CSS3, Tailwind CSS, Bootstrap, React Bootstrap, and a ton of component libraries for Tailwind CSS.
-Moreover, I successfully completed a professional course from a reputable organization where I learned about a significant number of modern technologies, some of which are now the most important to consider for web development.
-Lastly, my goal is to get ready for the upcoming web technologies.</div>
+As a Front-end developer, I developed myself.
+I have a good understanding of Back-end technology besides Front-end technology such as Node JS, Express JS, MongoDB, Mongoose, and Firebase.
+I have worked on several projects to hone my expertise in Front-end and MERN Stack development.
+I also have 1.5 years of expertise with HTML5, CSS3, Tailwind CSS, JavaScript, TypeScript, React JS, Next JS, and Firebase.
+My goal is to get ready for the upcoming web technologies which is related of my tech stack.</div>

-- 🔭 Currently I'm working on MERN Satack Projects
+- 🔭 Currently I'm working on Front-End based Projects
-- 🌱 I’m currently learning TypeScript, Next.js, React State Management
+- 🌱 I’m currently learning MySQL, PostgreSQL, AWS
-- 💬 Ask me about React JS
+- 💬 Ask me about React JS, Next JS, JavaScript, TypeScript
 - 📫 How to reach me bayezid.mostafa.1@gmail.com
-- 👨‍💻 All of my projects are available at "Portfolio Loading..."

 # 💻 Tech Stack: